richkmeli/Richkware-Manager-Server/README.md

 # Richkware-Manager-Server
 [![Build Status](https://travis-ci.org/richkmeli/Richkware-Manager-Server.svg?branch=master)](https://travis-ci.org/richkmeli/Richkware-Manager-Server)

-Service for management of hosts where is present a malware developed using **Richkware** framework.
+Service for the management of hosts in which is present an instance of malware developed using **Richkware** framework.

  <img src="http://richk.altervista.org/rms.png">